Approximate minimization of interpretations in fuzzy description logics under the G\"odel semantics: Introduction

 Description logics (DLs) are a family of logic-based formalisms designed to represent and reason about structured knowledge~\cite{dlbook}, particularly in the context of ontologies.
 They form the logical foundation of the Web Ontology Language (OWL) and support key reasoning tasks such as concept subsumption, instance checking, and consistency verification.
 To model uncertainty and vagueness in real-world domains, various fuzzy extensions of DLs have been proposed~\cite{Straccia98,BobilloCEGPS2015,BorgwardtP17b,ai/BorgwardtDP15}.
 Fuzzy description logics (FDLs) allow concepts and roles to be interpreted in terms of degrees of truth.

 The problem of minimizing fuzzy interpretations in FDLs is important both theoretically and practically.
 For instance, fuzzy or weighted social networks can be modeled as fuzzy interpretations, where individuals represent actors and roles capture interactions.
 Minimizing such interpretations yields more compact representations, which can significantly improve the efficiency of reasoning and analysis tasks in knowledge-based systems.
-However, while the problem of minimizing or reducing finite fuzzy automata has been widely studied \cite{DBLP:journals/fss/YangL20,BASAK2002223,Belohlvek2009OnAM,DEMENDIVILGRAU2024109108,Halamish2015,LITFS2015,LI20071423,ShamsizadehZG24,SCB.18,SCI.14,StanimirovicMC.22}, the problem of minimizing finite fuzzy interpretations in FDLs has received relatively little attention.
-Only the works \cite{minimization-by-fBS,DBLP:journals/fss/Nguyen24} have addressed this problem directly, under restrictive assumptions.
+However, while the problem of minimizing or reducing finite fuzzy automata has been widely studied \cite{DBLP:journals/fss/YangL20,BASAK2002223,Belohlvek2009OnAM,DEMENDIVILGRAU2024109108,Halamish2015,LITFS2015,LI20071423,ShamsizadehZG24,SCB.18,SCI.14,StanimirovicMC.22}, the problem of minimizing finite fuzzy interpretations in FDLs has received relatively little attention.\footnote{An extended discussion on the related literature is given in Section~\ref{section: related work}.} Only the works \cite{minimization-by-fBS,DBLP:journals/fss/Nguyen24} have addressed this problem directly, under restrictive assumptions.
 The following subsection discuss them using a concrete example, which provides motivation for the current work.